 - When you're 18 and have registered to vote.

-- You also need to be a British, Irish, Commonwealth or European Union citizen.
+- If you are British, Irish, Commonwealth or European Union citizen.

 Remember you can only vote at elections if your name appears in the Electoral Register.
 If you're not sure if you are registered to vote, complete our online form and we will check your details.

 How do you register?

-You can register on line at www.gov.uk/register-to-vote or apply to the elections office for a form.
+You can register to vote online or apply to the elections office for a form.

 - You must be a British, Irish, Commonwealth or European Union citizen